 What Exactly Is A Blog?

-A blog is a version of a website.
-It’s a type of website that organises content in the form of categories and posts.
+Simply put it’s a version of a website.
+A type of website that organises content in the form of categories and posts.
 The posts are presented in reverse chronological order.
 That means your latest post goes to the top of the pile.

 A blog (just like a website), also has pages, so you have two different systems for organising your information.